jordelver/elver.me/uses/index.md

 - _COMPUTER_ -- [Apple MacBook Air M1 16GB 1TB] - Great computer.
 Apple are
   finally back!
 I would never have considered an Air in years gone past but I was in dire need of a new computer and Pro M1’s we’re not yet available.
 No regrets.
 I plan to upgrade to a Pro in time.

 - _MONITOR_ -- [Apple Studio Display] with regular glass.
 Almost everything I've been waiting for since 2016.
 Time to get rid of the disappointing [ASUS PB279Q].
+The speakers very good, but it's true, the webcam is _not_ good.

 - _KEYBOARD_ -- [Vortexgear Pok3r] keyboard (with [MiTo GMK Laser] custom
   keycaps).
 I generally like this keyboard, but I do occasionally knock the